Empowerment through IT in Ol-Donyo Sabuk, Kenya

 Leapfrog e.V. supported the IT courses with finanical means and with technical expertise.

 E-learning and jobshadowing

 We have not only supported IT education, but also e-learning on hygiene measures, misuse of drugs, HIV/AIDS and familiy planning.
 Young women and mothers were a particular target group of our IT programme, because the usually have the poorest chances on the job markets.

 “Jobshadowing” was another module of the programme which enables participants to get first insights into the world of work and to apply the gained knowledge.
 Job shadowing was provided with the County administration, Kenya Canners, National Youth Service, ViAfrica and so on.

 For the more advanced students, Leapfrog offered a train-the-trainer course to introduce into coding and enable participants to design simple websites and share their knowledge.

 - Website & Internet Basics (HTML, CSS, LINUX, XAMPP/Netbeans)

 - PHP Standard Application Basics

 Leapfrog regularly visits its projects for quality insurance.
-The picture shows one of our discussion rounds with a young mother who has successfully completed the IT basic course.
+Here you can see one of our discussion rounds with a young mother who successfully completed the IT basic course.